chef/chef-web-docs/chef_master/source/azure_chef_cli.rst

    .. note:: Options that are supplied in the bootstrap items will take precedence over any conflicts found in the ``client.rb`` file.

 ``chef_node_name``
-   Determines which configuration should be applied and sets the ``client_name``, which is the name used when authenticating to a Chef server.
-The default value is the FQDN of the chef-client, as detected by Ohai.
-In general, Chef recommends that you leave this setting blank and let Ohai assign the FQDN of the node as the ``node_name`` during each chef-client run.
+   Determines which configuration should be applied and sets the ``client_name``, which is the name used when authenticating to a Chef Infra Server.
+The default value is the FQDN of the Chef Infra Client, as detected by Ohai.
+In general, Chef recommends that you leave this setting blank and let Ohai assign the FQDN of the node as the ``node_name`` during each Chef Infra Client run.

 ``chef_server_url``
-   The URL for the Chef server.
+   The URL for the Chef Infra Server.

 ``environment``
-   The environment this machine will be placed in on your Chef server.
+   The environment this machine will be placed in on your Chef Infra Server.

 ``secret``
    The encryption key that is used for values contained within a data bag item.

 ``validation_client_name``
-   The name of the chef-validator key that is used by the chef-client to access the Chef server during the initial chef-client run.
+   The name of the chef-validator key that is used by the Chef Infra Client to access the Chef Infra Server during the initial Chef Infra Client run.

 ``node_ssl_verify_mode``
    Set the verify mode for HTTPS requests.

 ``node_verify_api_cert``
-   Verify the SSL certificate on the Chef server.
-When ``true``, the chef-client always verifies the SSL certificate.
-When ``false``, the chef-client uses the value of ``ssl_verify_mode`` to determine if the SSL certificate requires verification.
+   Verify the SSL certificate on the Chef Infra Server.
+When ``true``, the Chef Infra Client always verifies the SSL certificate.
+When ``false``, the Chef Infra Client uses the value of ``ssl_verify_mode`` to determine if the SSL certificate requires verification.

 **Protected Settings**